History of Mexico: New Spain

 Spain did not bring all areas of the Aztec Empire under its control.
 After the fall of Tenochtitlan in 1521, it took decades of warfare to subdue the rest of Mesoamerica, particularly the Mayan regions of southern New Spain, and into what is now Central America.
 Spanish conquests of south Mesoamerica's Zapotec and Mixtec regions were relatively rapid.

-Outside the zone of settled Mesoamerican civilizations were semi-nomadic northern peoples who fought fiercely against the Spaniards and their indigenous allies, such as the Tlaxcalans, in the Chichimeca War (1550–1590).
+Outside the zone of settled Mesoamerican civilizations were semi-nomadic northern peoples who fought against the Spaniards and their indigenous allies, such as the Tlaxcalans, in the Chichimeca War (1550–1590).
 The northern indigenous populations had gained mobility via the horses that Spaniards had imported to the New World.
 The region was important to the Spanish because of its rich silver deposits.
 The Spanish mining settlements and trunk lines to Mexico City needed to be made safe for supplies to move north and silver to move south to central Mexico.

 The most important source of wealth was indigenous tribute and compelled labor, mobilized in the first years after the conquest of central Mexico through the encomienda.
 The encomienda was a grant of the labor of a particular indigenous settlement to an individual Spanish and his heirs.
 Spaniards were the recipients of traditional indigenous products that had been rendered in tribute to their local lords and the Aztec Empire.
 The earliest holders of encomiendas, the encomenderos, were the conquerors involved in the campaign leading to the fall of Tenochtitlan and later their heirs and people with influence but not conquerors.
 Forced labor could be directed toward developing land and industry.
 Land was a secondary source of wealth during this immediate conquest period.
 Where indigenous labor was absent or needed supplementing, the Spanish brought enslaved people, often as skilled laborers or artisans.

 Europeans, Africans, and indigenous intermixed, creating a mixed-race casta population in a process known as mestizaje.
 Mestizos, people of mixed European-indigenous ancestry, constitute most of Mexico's population.